 - Lost wages

 If the accident has left you with mental and emotional damages too, you can recover for those as long as they directly result from your physical injuries.
+In the unfortunate event that a family member of yours dies from a left-hand turn accident, a personal injury lawyer can instruct you what happens with a wrongful death claim.

 Talk to a Car Accident Lawyer for Free Today